Faculty Scholars Program

 - a CV, including information about your current role, responsibilities, and activities

-- the letter of approval from your department chair or division chief
+- the letter of approval from your department

 Applicants must be employed at NYU Grossman Long Island School of Medicine for at least one year, be able to attend classes for the duration of the program, and satisfy all application deadlines.
-Access the full eligibility requirements and application instructions.

 Our Faculty